eunomia-bpf/func-call-for-command/README.md

     }
 }
 ```
-This will generate a `ugc-gpt.sh` file, and then you can use the ugc command in a much easier way, like the following:
+This will generate a `uname-gpt.sh` file, and then you can use the uname command in a much easier way, like the following:
 ```console
 $bash ./uname-gpt.sh print the kernel information
 Run: uname --kernel-name  --kernel-release  --kernel-version